sliemeobn/elementary-dom/README.md

 ## Highly experimental, do not use.

 Developed with a recent snapshot of swift.
-No WASM/WASI SDK required when built for Embedded (see [Example](Examples/Embedded))
+No WASM/WASI SDK required when built for Embedded (see [Examples](Examples))

 ## Things to figure out